ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4 expiry=2023-02-08T02:03:19+00:00"

-When a expiry time is specified, the value of "expiry" SHALL be in ISO 8601 format as specified in {{!RFC3339, Section 5.6}}.
+When an expiry time is specified, the value of "expiry" SHALL be in ISO 8601 format as specified in {{!RFC3339, Section 5.6}}.

 A simpler variation of the expiry time is also ISO 8601 valid and can also be specified, using the "full-date" format.
 For example: